carloseduardoxp/carloseduardoxp.github.io/_pages/industry.md

 - **Core Business**: Wholesale and industrial operations, providing over 10,000 products to 120,000 registered clients.
 - **Main Responsibilities**:
-  - Migrated the entire ERP system from JBoss 4.0.5 to JBoss 4.2.3, ensuring seamless adaptation of all legacy systems.
+  - Led the migration of the company's ERP platform from JBoss 4.0.5/JSF 1.1 to JBoss 4.2.3/JSF 1.2, eliminating dependency on a proprietary UI framework and enabling the adoption of RichFaces for new development.
+Refactored the legacy framework for JSF 1.2 compatibility, validated all existing enterprise applications, and ensured a seamless platform migration.
-  - Developed the "Tatic Action" module from scratch, enabling dynamic discount capabilities for the Mobile Sales Force over a three-year period.
+  - Designed and implemented the "Tatic Action" module from scratch, enabling configurable promotional campaigns based on complex business rules, including product combinations, sales targets, supplier restrictions, and regional eligibility.
+Integrated the solution with the Mobile Sales Force, pricing engine, and order capture systems over a three-year period.
-  - Ported the Mobile Sales Force application from Java ME to the Android platform.
+  - Migrated the company's Mobile Sales Force application from Java ME to Android by adapting the legacy application for Android-specific APIs and device behavior.
+Successfully validated the solution on Samsung Galaxy S2 devices, enabling the large-scale replacement of legacy Motorola A1200 devices with hundreds of Android smartphones without a full redevelopment effort.
-  - Created a sales management system to monitor the actions of RCAs (vendors) in their regions.
+  - Reengineered an offline Sales Management System by migrating its embedded persistence layer from an unreliable object-oriented database to Apache Derby, eliminating recurring database corruption issues.
+Expanded the system with management capabilities including ABC analysis, sales performance monitoring, and sales representative administration.
   - Assisted in porting the Oracle database from 8i to 10g.

 - **Key Technologies**: Java, Java SE (Swing), Java EE (JSF, EJB, JPA, Quartz, JNDI), Oracle, Java ME, Android.